NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 * two different colours (typically, Red and Green)
 * used for true/false answers
 * to show pain if not not coping
-* and to signal that activies are completed
+* and to signal that activities are completed

 Minute cards: